rigd-loxia/builder-generator/README.md

 || Compiler argument || default value || behaviour ||
 |nl.loxia.BuilderGenerator.copyOfMethodGeneration|true|determines whether or not copyOf methods should be generated|

+## Contributing
+if you want to contribute to the development of this module, then please see the documentation here: [Contribution documentation](Contribution.md)

 ## Release Notes
 ### 0.2.0 (upcoming release)
 * copyOf method can now be disabled, this allows for generation of builders without matching get methods for each field.